Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Semi-Markov process method for counting statistics in open quantum systems

+is the moment generating function of the CS (MGF-CS), $\lambda$ is a real number, and $\langle\cdots\rangle$ indicates the average over the distributions of the counting variables~\cite{Touchette2008}.
+To achieve a feasible calculation method for Eq.~(\ref{SCGFdefinitioncountingstatistics}), we first solve for the MGF-CS.

+To this end, we express the probability distribution of the QJT~(\ref{trajectorydefinition}) in terms of the WTDs~(\ref{waitingtimedensity}):

-Here, we show how to calculate the generating function $Z_F$ of the open quantum system.
-We let $T_{\alpha\beta}(n|t)$ be the joint transition probability that the quantum system starts from quantum state $\phi_\beta$, the last collapsed state is $\phi_\alpha$, and the counting variable (\ref{countingquantity}) is $n$ at time $t$, simultaneously.
-We let $F_{\alpha}(T|n)$ be the FPT distribution of the counting variable passing through $n$ at time $T$ and the last collapsed state being $\phi_\alpha$.
-Obviously,
+We let $T_{\gamma\eta}(n|t)$ be the joint transition probability that the quantum system starts from state $\phi_\eta$, the last collapsed state is $\phi_\gamma$, and the counting variable~(\ref{countingquantity}) equals $n$ at time $t$, simultaneously.
+On the basis of Eq.~(\ref{probdistributionQJT}), the joint probability is formally expressed as

-Note the difference between $t$ and $T$: the former is a fixed duration of the quantum process, whereas the latter is a random variable.
-Saito and Dhar~\cite{Saito2016} and Ptaszynski~\cite{Ptaszy2018} argued that the probabilities satisfy the following equation:

-where $P_\beta(0)$ is the probability of the quantum system being in state $\phi_\beta$ initially.
-In the remainder of this paper, we use a ``hat" placed over a symbol to denote the Laplace transform with respect to time $t$.
-Further applying the $z$-transforms of $n$ to both sides of Eq.~(\ref{SatioDharequation}) yields Here, we place a ``bar" over a symbol to denote the z-transform of the discrete $n$.
-Equation~(\ref{SatioDharequationtransformed}) is more concise when it is written in matrix form: where we use a symbol in bold font to indicate a column matrix, e.g., $[{\bf P}(0)]_\alpha=P_\alpha(0)$, and use a symbol in blackboard bold to indicate a matrix, e.g., $[{\bar{\hat{{\mathbb T}}}}]_{\alpha\beta}=\bar{\hat{T}}_{\alpha\beta}$.
-By substituting Eq.~(\ref{transitionprobabilitycountingstatisticsmatrixelements}) of the counting statistics into Eq.~(\ref{SatioDharequationtransformedmatrixform}), we arrive at the final expression for the generating function of the FPT distribution:

-where the row matrix is ${\bf 1}^T=(1\cdots,1)$, superscript $T$ denotes the transpose, and ${\mathbb I}$ is the unit matrix.
-In Eq.~(\ref{concretegeneratingfunction}), the elements of the matrices $\mathbb W$ and $\mathbb S$ are and respectively, where $\delta_{\alpha\beta}$ is the Kronecker delta symbol.
-In the former equation, $\hat p_{\alpha|\beta}(\nu)$ is the Laplace transform of the WTD $p_{\alpha|\beta}(t)$ for the system starting from the quantum state $\phi_\beta$, continuously evolving, and then collapsing to the quantum state $\phi_\alpha$ at age $t$.
-In the latter equation, $\hat S_\alpha(\nu)$ is the Laplace transform of the survival distribution (SD) $S_\alpha(t)$ for the system starting from the quantum state $\phi_\beta$ and continuously evolving until time $t$ without collapse.
-The matrix element $\bar{\hat{T}}_{\alpha\beta}$ is explained in Appendix~A. The preceding discussion clearly shows that the generating function $Z_F$ is rational, i.e., a ratio of polynomials in $z$.
-Therefore, the inverse $z$-transform or the MGF $M_F(\nu|n)$ must be a linear combination of the right-sided ($\propto u(n)$) and left-sided ($\propto u(-n)$) exponentials~\cite{Oppenheim1997}, the bases of which are determined by the poles and the latter satisfy the following algebraic equation: